Maths by Month – March (updated 2021)

 - For some more primary-focused STEM activities, check out the links below:

-- World Book Day is on the first Thursday of March, and while the primary resources accessible on the site are mainly literacy linked, there are numeracy ideas also, including “Not Another Maths Book” activity sheet.
-Other numeracy and literacy linked suggestions for this global celebration include:
+- World Book Day is on the first Thursday of March, and while the primary resources accessible on the site are mainly literacy linked, there are lots of possibilities for numeracy and literacy linked activities for this global celebration including: